 Phantom stocks are types of compensation that are primarily meant for senior-level employees.
 Under this plan, employees enjoy the benefits of stock ownership.
 However, these stocks are hypothetical.

-Meaning, phantom stocks have the characteristics of regular stock.
+Meaning, phantom stock options have the characteristics of regular stock.
 It’s worth money, and the price keeps fluctuating according to the market.
-But employees gain from the profits of the stock price change only after a fixed and agreed upon tenure.
+But employees gain from the profits of the stock price change only after a fixed and agreed-upon tenure.
 These stocks, also known as ‘shadow stocks,’ do not give the employees voting rights or even a say in the decisions taken for and by the company.
 They only reap financial benefits.

 Each phantom stock plan contains an agreement that outlines the plan’s vesting timeline.
 Each rule would be outlined in the agreement, including the goals or tasks that a participant must complete before the shares can vest.